vtex/shoreline/packages/admin-ui-docs/docs/components/grid.md

 ### Grid

-All the props accepted by the JSX element you defined with `as`, which is `div` by default.
+You can use all the props accepted by the JSX element you defined with `as`, which is `div` by default.
 And also, the props that mirror the types of grid styles:

 | Name              | Shorthand for         |
 | ----------------- | --------------------- |